Arithmetic purity of strong approximation for semi-simple simply connected groups: Anisotropic case

-The assumption $\dim(G)=3$ implies that the group $G$ is $k$-simple (by considering the decomposition of $G$ into $k$-simple factors and by using the fact that there is no one-dimensional semi-simple group).
-Moreover, the Bruhat decomposition implies that the big cell of $G_{\bar{k}}$ is of the form $U_+\times T_{\bar{k}}\times U_-$ where $U_+$ (resp. $U_-$) is the unipotent radical of some Borel subgroup (resp. opposite Borel subgroup) of $G_{\bar{k}}$ (c.f. \cite[Cor.
+The assumption $\dim(G)=3$ implies that the group $G$ is $k$-simple (by considering the decomposition of $G$ into $k$-simple factors and by using the fact that there is no one-dimensional semisimple group).
+Moreover, the Bruhat decomposition implies that the big cell of $G_{\bar{k}}$ is of the form $U_+\times T_{\bar{k}}\times U_-$ where $U_+$ (resp. $U_-$) is the unipotent radical of some Borel subgroup (resp. opposite Borel subgroup) of $G_{\bar{k}}$ (cf. \cite[Cor.
 14.14]{Bo}).
 So $\codim(T,G)$ is even and $\dim(T)=1$.